 - 1 On the navigation bar, expand Audio.

 - 2 Select Tones.

 - 3 On the Tones page, select the Add icon.

 - 4 On the Add Tone page, select Generate Tone.

-- 5 Complete the parameters (see Table 104).
+- 5 Complete the parameters (see Table 107).

 - 6 Select Save.

-Table 104.
-Add Tone Page Parameters (Generate)

-Name Provide a name for this tone.

-Note: Valid characters include uppercase letters (A-Z), lowercase letters (a-z), numerals

-Type Select if the announcement to follow is a normal or an emergency
+Та ble 107.
+Add Tone Page Parameters (Generate) Name Provide a name for this tone.
+Note : Valid characters include uppercase letters (A-Z), lowercase letters (a-z), numerals $(0-9)$, space, and the following special characters: ! @ \$ ? , . Туре Select if the announcement to follow is a normal or an emergency announcement.
 Hide Specify if the tone is to be hidden or displayed on the dashboard view.
 Frequency (Hz) Enter the frequency for the tone.
-You can select a frequency from 300 to
+You can select a frequency from 300 to 2000 Hz.

-2000 Hz.

 Duration (seconds) Enter the time in seconds that the tone is to play.
 Times to Play Select the number of times the file will play.
 Parameters are 0 through 10.
 Note: A setting of 0 results in the file playing continuously until it is manually stopped via the dashboard.

-(seconds)

-Select the time in seconds between replaying of the file.
+Time Between Repeats (seconds) Select the time in seconds between replaying of the file.
 You can select between 0.5 and 5.0 in 0.5 increments.

-DTMF Code Provide the DTMF code used when manually activating the tone via dashboard dial pad or IP phone keypad.
+DTMF Code Provide the DTMF code used when manually activating the tone via dash- board dial pad or IP phone keypad.